Lock picking: Decoder pick

-Bump keys
+Bump key

-The simplest way to open the majority of pin locks is to insert a key (or variety of keys) that have been cut so that each peak of the key is equal and has been cut down to the lowest groove of the key.
+The simplest way to open the majority of pin locks is to insert a key (or variety of keys) that has been cut so that each peak of the key is equal and has been cut down to the lowest groove of the key.
 This key is then struck sharply with a hammer whilst applying torque.
-The force of the blow is carried down the length of the key and (operating as does a Newton's cradle) will move only the driver pins leaving the key pins in place.
-If done correctly this briefly creates a gap around the shear line allowing the plug to rotate freely.
-Some modern high security locks include bumping protection, such as Master Lock's "BumpStop" and Ilco's "Bump Halt" technology.
+The force of the blow is carried down the length of the key and (operating as does a Newton's cradle) will move only the driver pins, leaving the key pins in place.
+If done correctly, this briefly creates a gap around the shear line, allowing the plug to rotate freely.
+Some modern high-security locks include bumping protection, such as Master Lock's "BumpStop" and ILCO's "Bump Halt" technology.

 Wafer tumbler lock picking

-Jigglers or try-out keys
+Jigglers or try-out key

 The majority of wafer tumbler locks can be opened with a set of jigglers or try-out keys.
 They can also be opened with pin-tumbler picks.

-Pick guns
+Pick gun

 The manual pick gun (or snap gun) was invented by Ely Epstein.
-It usually has a trigger that creates a movement which (like bump keys) transfers sudden energy to the key pins which communicate this to the driver pins causing those pins only to jump, allowing the cylinder to turn freely for a brief moment, until the pin springs return the pins to their locking position.
-Electric versions are now also common, whereby simply pressing a button the pins are vibrated while the normal torsion wrench is being used.
+It usually has a trigger that creates a movement which (like bump keys) transfers sudden energy to the key pins, which communicate this to the driver pins, causing only those pins to jump, allowing the cylinder to turn freely for a brief moment, until the pin springs return the pins to their locking position.
+Electric versions are also common, whereby simply pressing a button vibrates the pins while a normal torsion wrench is being used.